Careful Preparations for In-Person Learning

 Yes.
 All students, faculty and staff are expected to complete their own daily self-checkup to help monitor their own health.
 This self-checkup and its questions are detailed here.

 What should I do if I become ill?
 If a student tests positive for COVID-19, what are the requirements to be allowed back on campus?

 All Elon Law students, faculty and staff who report COVID-19 symptoms or who are exposed to the virus must follow the testing, contact tracing and quarantine protocols established by Elon University, the Guilford County Health Department and the State of North Carolina.
 If you experience COVID-19 Symptoms and begin to feel ill, first refrain from direct contact with others until you consult with a healthcare provider.
 Students who are not in the Elon area or on campus should consult their healthcare provider or local hospital for directions if they begin to experience.

 If you are ill and are advised to isolate or are referred for testing, please notify Elon Law’s Office of Student Life immediately at email@example.com so that we can support you and help you access available resources.
 Elon University’s web site provides additional information about next steps.

-What happens if Elon Law needs to close again (and move instruction online) because of a “second wave”?
+What happens if Elon Law needs to close again (and move instruction online) because of a “third wave”?

 If necessary, Elon Law is well prepared to move instruction online.
 Faculty members are practiced at delivering online instruction based on their experience teaching in the 2020 Spring Trimester, and they have benefited from workshops, trainings and resources from the instructional technologists in the law school and from Elon University’s Teaching and Learning Technologies, the Center for Advancement of Teaching and Learning, and other departments.
 Professors have been outfitted with the equipment necessary to effectively deliver online instruction.
 Clinics and externships are also prepared to continue even if modifications for remote work experiences are necessary due to potential closures of courts, government offices, or other placements.